wordfence/wordfence-cli/README.md

 ## Usage

-You can run `wordfence --help` for a full list of options that can be passed to Wordfence CLI.
+You can run `wordfence help` for a full list of options that can be passed to Wordfence CLI.
 Read more about the [configuration options](docs/Configuration.md) that can be passed to Wordfence CLI.

 #### Example